M41AKore/MuhAimLabScoresViewer/README.md

 You can now copy and paste that ID into the "klutchId:" settings field.

-At this point you should be able to drag and drop either benchmark or competition files inside of the corresponding tabs to see your scores.
+At this point you should be able to drag and drop either benchmark or competition files inside of the corresponding tabs to see your scores. see https://github.com/M41AKore/BenchAndCompFiles/releases for downloads of such files I made so far.